McDonald’s first quarter sales boosted by higher prices

 The changes have already rolled out in 15 other markets, including Australia and Canada, where they have improved customer taste scores, the company said.

-Revenue rose 4% to nearly 5.9 billion US dollars (about £4.8 billion) in the first quarter, which also topped analyst projections of 5.6 billion dollars (about £4.5 billion).
+Revenue rose 4% to nearly $5.9 billion in the first quarter, which also topped analyst projections of $5.6 billion.

 Despite the super-sized results, McDonald’s laid off several hundred corporate workers earlier this month in an effort to speed up innovation and decision-making.

-McDonald’s booked a restructuring charge of 180 million dollars (£145.10 million) – or 18 cents (15p) per share – during the first quarter to account for severance payments and the closure of some regional offices.
+McDonald’s booked a restructuring charge of $180 million – or 18 cents per share – during the first quarter to account for severance payments and the closure of some regional offices.

 McDonald’s shares fell less than 1% on Tuesday.